nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   a `Command` object.
 * When parsing a `get` command, the `AddressBookParser` class creates a `GetCommandParser` to parse the prefix of the `get` command (e.g., `/hw`).
 If the `get` command only requires a prefix (e.g., `get /inp` & `get /outp`), the respective `GetXYZCommand` object is created.
-If the `get` command requires parameters (e.g., `get /hw North`), the respective `GetXYZCommandParser` is created to parse the parameters and create the appropriate `GetXYZCommand` to be returned.
+If the `get` command requires parameters (e.g., `get /hw North`), the prefix is parsed accordingly within the `GetCommandParser` before the respective `GetXYZCommandParser` is created to parse the parameters and create the appropriate `GetXYZCommand` to be returned.
 * All `XYZCommandParser` and `GetXYZCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.